Ted Jolliffe: LeBel Royal Commission

 On October 11, 1945, Justice LeBel issued his report that essentially exonerated Drew and Blackwell.
 Due to Jolliffe presenting only circumstantial evidence that linked Drew to Dempster, Murray and Sanderson, the Commissioner found the information unconvincing, even though LeBel believed Dempster's interaction with Sanderson and Murray was inappropriate.

 Jolliffe's motives regarding his accusations, as well as his choice of words, would be questioned for many years afterwards.
 That would change.
 In the late 1970s, when David Lewis was doing research for his Memoirs he came across archival evidence proving the charge.
-Due to Lewis's discovery, Drew's son Edward, placed extremely restrictive conditions on his father's papers housed in the Public Archives of Canada that continue as of 2010.
+Due to Lewis's discovery, Drew's son Edward, placed extremely restrictive conditions on his father's papers housed in the Public Archives of Canada that partially continue as of 2025.

 As Lewis pointed out in his memoirs, "We found that Premier Drew and Gladstone Murray did not disclose all information to the Lebel Commission; indeed, they deliberately prevaricated throughout.
 The head of the Government of Ontario had given false witness under testimony....
 The perpetrator of Ontario's Watergate got away with it."

-Jolliffe faced a leadership challenge in 1946, but was re-elected CCF leader.
+1946 Hamilton convention

+In 1946, there was major labour strife in Ontario, and the CCF made it clear they were on the side of the unionists.
+The party's annual convention was held outside of Toronto for the first time.
+The convention was held at the Royal Connaught Hotel in Hamilton, Ontario from December 9 to 11, 1946, in the city where the United Steelworkers of America (USWA) went through a long protracted strike about reducing the work-week to 40 hours.
+Jolliffe faced a leadership challenge at this convention from former Toronto Controller Lewis Duncan.
+There were rumblings in 1945 that Duncan would take over from Jolliffe, but that was rumoured to be only if he were able to defeat Drew in the High Park constituency, which he failed to do.
+As party chairman John Mitchell stated at the time, it wasn't even close, as Jolliffe was easily re-elected CCF leader again for the fourth time.

 1948 re-elected MPP

-As a result of the 1948 Ontario election, the CCF recovered, winning 21 seats.
-Jolliffe again became Leader of the Opposition in Ontario and Member of Provincial Parliament (MPP) for York South.
-In 1951, however, as a result of the Cold War and the "red scare", the CCF and labour movement acted to purge individuals (including CCF MPP Robert Carlin) suspected of being under Communist influence.
-Among the general public, support for socialism suffered: the CCF was reduced to only two seats in the 1951 election.
-Jolliffe lost his own seat and resigned as party leader in August 1953 in order to focus on his law practice.